KosRud/DQ-skinning-for-Unity/README.md

 Alas it's complicated.
 I added comments to "Standard hacked for DQ skinning" marking the alterations i made to the Standard shader.
 You can try to do the same with your own shader to make it work with the script.

 Feel free to contact me in [this thread](https://forum.unity.com/threads/dual-quaternion-skinning-for-unity.501245/) at **unity forum** if you need help.

+I would also like to hear about your projects that use my script and your experience with it.